gracelang/minigrace/doc/make-targets.md

 ## The JS Builds

 This file describes the purpose of some of the top-level makefile targets.
 Type `make <targetName>` to use one.
-All of these targets use the version of minigrace that compiles to JavaScipt.
+All of these targets use the version of minigrace that compiles to JavaScript.
 The C, Java and LLVM backends are no longer supported.

 ### minigrace-js-env